pldn/LDWizard-old/README.md

 Core requirements:

 - The ability to import exactly one data source file.
-- The ability to import exactly one script file.
 - The ability to import from a local file:
 - The ability to import from a publically accessible online location (URL).